TizFact/HandfulPlugin/README.md

 # HandfulPlugin
-The Beta Version Of Handful Plugin v1.0.0
+The Beta Version Of Helpful Plugin v1.0.0

 Welcome to HelpfulPlugin,